dennisXZX/web-developer-notes/Angular.md

 }
 ```

-You can register the service in the closest ancestor component, or in a module.
+You can register the service in the closest ancestor component, or in its module.

 ```ts
 // register the service in a component